The History Lesson Nobody Asked For — Modern Paraphrase | fresh.bible

 Imagine coming to someone for help and being told, "Before I answer a single question, you need to sit down and look at your history."
 That's what happened here.
 God wasn't being cold.
 He was saying: you can't ask Me for direction while you're still walking the same roads that got you lost.

-"On the day I chose Israel, I made Myself known to them in .
+"On the day I chose Israel, I made Myself known to them in Egypt.
 I swore to them: 'I am the Lord your God.'
-I promised to bring them out of into a land I had searched out for them — a land flowing with milk and honey, the finest land there is.
+I promised to bring them out of Egypt into a land I had searched out for them — a land flowing with milk and honey, the finest land there is.

 But I held back — for the sake of My name.
 I would not let it be dishonored among the nations who were watching."

 Here's what's striking.
 Before they were even free, they were already unfaithful.
 God had introduced Himself.
-He'd made Promises.
+He'd made .
 He'd announced a future.
 And the very first thing they did was refuse to let go of the gods they'd grown comfortable with in captivity.
 The of weren't just statues — they were the familiar.
 The known.
 The things that felt safe because they'd always been there.
 Sound familiar?
 Sometimes the hardest thing to leave behind isn't the thing that's bad for you.
 It's the thing you've gotten used to.

 God rescued them anyway.
 He brought them into the wilderness and gave them everything they needed to live well.